Keywords: real-time task pipelines, constraint optimization, end-to-end scheduling

 TL;DR: A heuristic constraint solver algorithm to schedule real-time task pipelines under end-to-end constraints

 Abstract: Task pipelines are common in today’s embedded systems, as data moves from source to sink in sensing-processing-actuation task chains.
 A real-time task pipeline is constructed by connecting a series of periodic tasks with data buffers.
 In a time-critical system, end-to-end timing and data-transfer properties of a task pipeline must be guaranteed.
 A guarantee could be mathematically expressed by assigning constraints to the tasks of a pipeline.
-However, deriving task scheduling parameters under the constraints is a constraint optimization problem that is NP-hard.
+However, deriving task scheduling parameters to meet end-to-end guarantees is an NP-hard constraint optimization problem.
 Hence, a traditional constraint solver is not a suitable runtime solution.
 In this paper, we present a heuristic constraint solver algorithm, CoPi, to derive the execution times and periods of pipelined tasks that meet the end-to-end constraints and schedulability requirements.
 We consider two upper bound constraints on a task pipeline: end-to-end delay and loss-rate.
 After satisfying these constraints, CoPi schedules a pipeline as a set of asynchronous and data independent periodic tasks, under the rate-monotonic scheduling algorithm.
 Simulations show that CoPi has a comparable pipeline acceptance ratio and significantly better runtime than open-source MINLP-solvers.
 Furthermore, we use CoPi to map multiple task pipelines to a multiprocessor system.
 We demonstrate that a partitioned multiprocessor scheduling algorithm coupled with CoPi accommodates dynamically appearing pipelines, while attempting to minimize task migrations.